zandaqo/ctfb/README.md

 CTFB will collect all files in the working directory that match given patterns, create a metadata file treating the files as chapters, and encode them into a single file with added chapter markers.
+If input files have chapter marks those will be added to the chapters of the resulting file.
  In interactive mode, it offers to manually edit the generated metadata file before creating the final audio file in case the user wants to change, say, generated chapter markers.
 Under the hood, it uses ffmpeg for encoding, hence, it supports a wide variety of audio formats as input and output.